sadielinks/the-readme-gen/README.md

 ```
 GIVEN a command-line application that accepts user input
-WHEN I am prompted for information about my application repository
+WHEN YOU are prompted for information about your application repository
-THEN a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions
+THEN a high-quality, professional README.md is generated with the title of your project and sections entitled Description, Table of Contents, Installation, Usage, Technologies, Tests, Contributing, Questions, and License
-WHEN I enter my project title
+WHEN YOU enter your project title
 THEN this is displayed as the title of the README
-WHEN I enter a description, installation instructions, usage information, contribution guidelines, and test instructions
+WHEN YOU enter a description, installation instructions, usage information, technologies used, test instructions, and contribution guidelines
-THEN this information is added to the sections of the README entitled Description, Installation, Usage, Contributing, and Tests
+THEN this information is added to the sections of the README entitled Description, Table of Contents, Installation, Usage, Technologies, Tests, and Contributing
-WHEN I choose a license for my application from a list of options
+WHEN YOU choose a license for your application from a list of options
 THEN a badge for that license is added near the top of the README and a notice is added to the section of the README entitled License that explains which license the application is covered under
-WHEN I enter my GitHub username
+WHEN YOU enter your GitHub username
-THEN this is added to the section of the README entitled Questions, with a link to my GitHub profile
+THEN this is added to the section of the README entitled Questions, with a link to your GitHub profile
-WHEN I enter my email address
+WHEN YOU enter your email address
 THEN this is added to the section of the README entitled Questions, with instructions on how to reach me with additional questions
-WHEN I click on the links in the Table of Contents
+WHEN YOU click on the links in the Table of Contents
-THEN I am taken to the corresponding section of the README
+THEN YOU are taken to the corresponding section of the README
 ```

 ## Installation